Welcome to ARQ: Advanced Robotics @ Queen Mary

-Our research portfolio (over £4m since 2017) includes projects funded by the European Research Commission, UK Research and Innovation, British Council, industrial partners and other organisations.
-Currently, ARQ includes over 20 core and associated academics members and over 35 researchers and PhD students.
+Our research portfolio (over £5m since 2017) includes projects funded by the European Research Commission, UK Research and Innovation, British Council, industrial partners and other organisations.
+In average each core robotics academic attracts over £150k of research funding per year.
+Currently, ARQ includes over 20 core and associated academics members and over 45 researchers and PhD students.
 Every year we are involved in supervision of over 80 undergraduate and master level final year projects.
 We are running several teaching programmes in robotics.

 Our research areas cover robot design and mechatronics, human-robot interaction, control and systems engineering, autonomous systems, field robotics, sensing and biomedical mechatronics.
-Our core specialised robotics teams are: Team Robotix (Kaspar Althoefer), CRISP - Cognitive Robotics and Intelligent Systems for the People (Lorenzo Jamone), HAIR - Human Augmentation and Interactive Robotics (Ildar Farkhatdinov), Robotic Systems Group (Dr Ketao Zhang).
-See more associated teams here.
-Our publications can be found here.
+Our core specialised robotics teams are: Team Robotix (Kaspar Althoefer), CRISP - Cognitive Robotics and Intelligent Systems for the People (Lorenzo Jamone), HAIR - Human Augmentation and Interactive Robotics (Ildar Farkhatdinov), Robotic Systems Research-RSR (Dr Ketao Zhang).
+See more associated teams and view our publications

-ARQ's activities span across the School of Electronic Engineering and Computer Science (EECS), the School of Engineering and Material Science (SEMS), School of Biological and Chemical Sciences and Medical faculty.
+ARQ's activities span across the School of Electronic Engineering and Computer Science (EECS), the School of Engineering and Materials Science (SEMS), the School of Biological and Behavioural Sciences and The Medical Faculty.
 The Centre is led by Professor Kaspar Althoefer (EECS/SEMS).